Instagram/LibCST/docs/source/metadata.rst

 Scope Metadata
 --------------
-Scope is the block of naming binding.
-The bind name is not available after existing the bind block.
-Python is `function-scoped <https://en.wikipedia.org/wiki/Scope_(computer_science)#Function_scope>`_.
+Scopes contain and separate variables from each other.
+Scopes enforce that a local variable name bound inside of a function is not available outside of that function.

+While many programming languages are "block-scoped", Python is `function-scoped <https://en.wikipedia.org/wiki/Scope_(computer_science)#Function_scope>`_.
-New scopes are created for classes and functions, but not other block constructs like conditional statements, loops, or try…except, don't create their own scope.
+New scopes are created for classes, functions, and comprehensions.
+Other block constructs like conditional statements, loops, and try…except don't create their own scope.

-In this example, the scopes of each name assignments and class/function definitions are
-visualized:
+There are four different type of scope in Python:
+:class:`~libcst.metadata.GlobalScope`,
+:class:`~libcst.metadata.ClassScope`,
+:class:`~libcst.metadata.FunctionScope`, and
+:class:`~libcst.metadata.ComprehensionScope`.

 .. image:: _static/img/python_scopes.png
    :alt: LibCST

-There were four different type of scope in Python: :class:`~libcst.metadata.GlobalScope`, :class:`~libcst.metadata.ClassScope`, :class:`~libcst.metadata.FunctionScope` and :class:`~libcst.metadata.ComprehensionScope`.
+   :width: 400
+   :align: center

+LibCST allows you to inspect these scopes to see what local variables are assigned or accessed within.

 .. autoclass:: libcst.metadata.ScopeProvider
    :no-undoc-members: